-(b) The election official shall enclose a privacy envelope and a return envelope to each voter eligible under subsection (c) above.
-The return envelope shall have printed upon it a certification by which the voter shall declare the voter's qualifications to vote, that the voter has not voted in any other manner in this election, and a space for the voter to include at least one personal identifier.
-Specific instructions for voting a by-mail ballot and a list of the vote center(s) and hours shall be included with the ballot.
+- (b) The election official shall enclose a privacy envelope and a return envelope to each voter eligible under subsection (e) above.
+The return envelope shall have printed upon it a certification by which the The voter shall sign a statement declaring declare the voter's their qualifications to vote, that the voter they have has not voted in any other manner in this election, and shall provide a space for the voter to include at least one personal identifier.
+Specific instructions for voting a by mail ballot and a list of the vote center(s) and hours shall be included with the ballot. - (c) In a by mail election, regardless of whether a voter has received a ballot by mail, a voter may cast a ballot: - (1) By mail as provided in the instructions from the election official; - (2) In person at the election official's office or at a vote center; or - (3) By fax or electronic transmission.
+The voter must submit a written and complete application for a fax or electronic transmission ballot to the election official's office no later than 5:00 p.m. the day before election day for the ballot to be counted.
+A ballot that is completed and returned by the voter by fax or electronic transmission must contain the following statement: "I understand that by using fax or electronic transmission to return my marked ballot, I am voluntarily